 - engagement with stakeholders to improve the delivery of these products.

-AIA also provides free access to its Environmental Accounting Platform, which allows producers and their advisers to estimate their on-farm GHG emissions calculator using trusted methods.
+AIA also provides free access to its EAP, which allows producers and their advisers to estimate their on-farm GHG emissions calculator using trusted methods.

 The grant process